PSYC 100 General Psychology 4 credits

 PSYC 208 Writing Papers in Psychology 2 credits

 This course introduces students to the process of writing papers in the field of psychology.
 Using APA format students write an appropriately documented review of the professional research literature related to a specific topic, write a methods section detailing the proposed design and procedures for gathering empirical evidence related to a chosen topic, and develop a reference list.
-This course meets the Bethany College focused writing requirement for students majoring in Psychology.
+Prerequisites: A minimum of 2 classes in psychology including PSYC 100; at least sophomore standing.

 PSYC 210 Psychology of Women 3 credits